arista-netdevops-community/avd-quickstart-containerlab/README.md

 Prerequisites to stat AVD Quickstart on MacOS:

-1. cEOS-lab requires cgroup v1 support.
-But default, latest Docker Desktop settings only support cgroup v2.
-To enable cgroup v1 support in Docker Desktop, you can execute `make prepare_macos` command, that will change Docker Desktop `settings.json`, install additional tools with `brew` and restart the Docker Desktop app.
-[Homebrew](https://brew.sh/) must be installed om your machine before executing `make prepare_macos`. cEOS-lab will support cgroup v2 very soon.
-When that will happen, the repository will be updated accordingly.
+1. It is recommended to use cEOS-lab 4.28.0F or higher.
+Earlier cEOS-lab versions require cgroup v1 support.
+But default, latest Docker Desktop only supports cgroup v2.
+To enable cgroup v1 support in Docker Desktop, you can uncomment corresponding line in `MacOS_set_DockerDesktop.sh` script before executing it with `make prepare_macos` command.
 2. Docker Desktop must have access to a number directories to run AVD Quickstart environment.
 Some locations do not even exist on MacOS, but can exist inside the container.
-That means, they must be present in Docker Desktop settings, but it's not possible to add them via GUI. `make prepare_macos` will add these directories to Docker Desktop settings.
+That means, they must be present in Docker Desktop settings, but it's not possible to add them via GUI. `make prepare_macos` will add these directories to Docker Desktop `settings.json` and install required tools with `brew`.
 This tool requires [Homebrew](https://brew.sh/) to be installed first.
 3. Allow full disk access fo Docker Desktop in `System Preferences` > `Security & Privacy`.
 You can limit that to specific directories, but full disk access is preferred for simplicity.

 ![full-disk-access](media/full-disk-access.png)